ThijnK/maze/README.md

   This is useful as a baseline or interleaved with other strategies to introduce some randomness.
 - **Coverage Optimized Search (COS)**:
   Based on KLEE's coverage-optimized search strategy, which is based on the distance to an uncovered instruction, the call stack of the state, and whether it recently covered new code.
-  In MAZE, this is translated to probabilistic search with the `DistanceToUnocovered`, `RecentCoverage`, and `SmallestCallDepth` heuristics.
+  In MAZE, this is translated to probabilistic search with the `DistanceToUnocvered`, `RecentCoverage`, and `SmallestCallDepth` heuristics.
   The strategy is designed to maximize code coverage by focusing on unexplored regions of the program.
 - **Feasibility Optimized Search (FOS)**:
   Strategy designed to prioritize states that are most feasible to solve (in reasonable time).